mmisiorek/mini-shop/README.md

 Installation
 -------------

+First please execute command:

+    bash docker_prepare.sh

-First please build the container with the command:
+This will create the parameters.yml file if it is needed.
+Now build the container with the command:

     docker-compose build app